Dive into Oral Thrush with Your Bayside Family Dentist

 • A smoker

 When in doubt about anything that looks unusual within your mouth, it is always wise to seek the attention of a dental professional.
-They are trained and experienced to deal with even the rarest conditions.
-If you are suffering from oral thrush, they will be able to offer guidance and suggestions on how to rid yourself of the illness quickly.
+We are trained and experienced to deal with even the rarest conditions.
+If you are suffering from oral thrush, we will be able to offer guidance and suggestions on how to rid yourself of the illness quickly.

 If you have any questions, or would like to schedule an appointment with your Bayside family dentist, please call our office today at 718 279 9700.